“May we care about becoming loving more than anything else in life” (David Richo)

-Our best workshop, our relationship, or the lack of one, provides rich fertile ground.
-For us to learn how to be that more powerful and loving person.
+Our best workshops – our relationship – or the lack of one – provide rich fertile ground to learn how to be that more powerful and loving person.

-By doing this, we come face to face with our own self-imposed obstacles.
-And blind spots.
-To replace them with new found awareness and positive habits.
+Rather than attribute blame or judgement to the other, we turn within.
+By doing this, we come face to face with our negative habits, self-imposed obstacles and blind spots to replace them with new found awareness and positive habits.

 As many a wise person has alluded to and which was eloquently and convincingly captured by Gandhi, “we must become the change we want to see”.

-If we want a partner to have certain qualities, we have to challenge ourselves.
-To what extent do we ourselves embody those very qualities?.
-If we want a partner to be interesting, sensual, appreciative, caring, courageous and open, we have to ask ourselves.
-What are we doing to be interesting, sensual, appreciative, caring, courageous and open?
+If we want our partner to have certain qualities, we have to challenge ourselves as to what extent we ourselves embody those very qualities.
+If we want our partner to be interesting, sensual, appreciative, caring, courageous and open, we have to ask ourselves …what are we doing to be interesting, sensual, appreciative, caring, courageous and open?
 We have to go about developing those exact qualities we search in our mate, in ourselves.

 And of course, this is not confined to romantic relationships.
 All our relationships provide an opportunity for us to become more loving.
-As leaders, if we want our followers to be creative and collaborative.
-And compassionate.
-We have to cultivate those characteristics in ourselves.
+As leaders, if we want our followers to be creative, collaborative, compassionate….we have to cultivate those characteristics in ourselves.

-May you enjoy practising on Valentine’s Day.
-And every other day.
+May you enjoy practising this Valentine’s Day…and every other day.